RustCrypto/hashes/sha2/README.md

 SHA-256 and SHA-512 backends:
 - `soft`: portable software implementation
 - `loongarch64-asm`: `asm!`-based implementation for LoongArch64 targets
 - `riscv-zknh`: uses the RISC-V `Zknh` scalar crypto extension.
-See the section below.
-Experimental, requires Nightly compiler and to enable `Zknh` and `Zbkb` (or `Zbb`) target features at compile time.
+Experimental, see the [section below](#about-the-risc-v-zknh-backend) for more information.
 - `wasm32-simd128`: uses the WASM `simd128` extension.

 SHA-256 only backends: